devansh-29-glitch/EchoMind/README.md

 It’s the sentence EchoMind remembered, not what actually happened, but what it thought happened.

-Just like your brain, it tried to fill in the blanks… and got it charmingly wrong.
+Just like your brain, it tried to fill in the blanks….. and got it charmingly wrong.

-# 🧠 Project EchoMind — Simulating Memory Reconstruction
+# 🧠 Project EchoMind - Simulating Memory Reconstruction

 ### 🌌 What is EchoMind?